sjacobs146/recipe-api/README.md

 - PostgreSQL

 # My Planning process
+Please see the front-end component of this project for more information about my planning process, etc.: https://github.com/sjacobs146/recipe-tracker

 # Entity Relationship Diagram

 ![Recipe Tracker ERD](/recipe-tracker-erd.png)

 Note: not all of the entities were implemented

+# My development process and problem-solving strategy
+I began this full-stack project by implementing the back-end first.
+I started with the simplest relationship: users have many recipes.
+I created the recipes resource first.
+I used the Rails scaffold command to generate the database migration script, model and controller.
+Once I was able to create records in the Recipes table, I added the relationship to users.
+I updated the recipes controller to extend ProtectedController so that users could only see and update their own recipes.
+I used shell scripts to run curl commands to test each of my endpoints.
+Most of the problems I had were copy/paste errors.
+I looked at the terminal session that was running my code locally to see the errors.
+The api code is pretty simple, so I didn't run into anything complicated.

 ## A Message for my colleagues